 If your case is approved for the Indiana Lawyers for Servicemembers program, you will be matched with an attorney based on the information you provided in the application, namely (1) the description of your legal issue and (2) your location in Indiana.
 Once your case is assigned to an attorney, he or she will contact you directly.

-Important to note: This website will not make any initial determination on income requirements.
+Note that the Indiana Lawyers for Servicemembers matches participants with legal assistance, but is not involved in determining the legal fees.
 Whether the legal services will be provided for free (pro bono), for a reduced fee, or full fee will be worked out between the client and the attorney once matched.
-Neither the Indiana Lawyers for Servicemembers program, nor the Indiana State Bar Association, is involved in that determination.

-Indiana Lawyers for Soldiers will not provide assistance on criminal matters.
-Servicemembers requiring assistance with a criminal matter should contact a public defender or a local bar association for the name of a private attorney.
-Please note: If you are dealing with a criminal matter, be aware that some counties have Veterans Treatment Courts that you might be eligible to participate in.
-Make sure to mention that you are a veteran to everyone you talk to throughout the legal process, and ask if there is a Veterans Treatment Court in your county.
-Here is a link to all problem-solving courts in the state, including Veterans Treatment Courts: http://www.in.gov/judiciary/pscourts/files/pscourts-psc-directory.pdf.
+If you are dealing with a criminal matter, be aware that some counties have Veterans Treatment Courts that you might be eligible to participate in.
+Make sure to mention that you have served to everyone you talk to throughout the legal process, and ask if there is a Veterans Treatment Court in your county.
+Click here to see a list of all problem-solving courts in the state, including Veterans Treatment Courts.

 Indiana's armed service personnel make great sacrifices on behalf of their fellow Hoosiers.
 One basic benefit that service personnel are and should be entitled to is legal assistance in a range of civil and non-criminal contexts, particularly when these service men and women are actively deployed.
 Regrettably, access to this kind of representation frequently is not available for Indiana-based personnel and their families because of limited resources currently available through the appropriate service wings.